-The property consists of 6 legal lots which are intended to be consolidated to make one parcel.
+The property consists of six legal lots which are intended to be consolidated to make one parcel.
 Figure 1 outlines the properties.
-The subject properties are located on Gower Point Road, neighbouring the parking lots for both the Gibsons Public Market and the Gibsons Marina, and located opposite the former Barefoot Gecko restaurant.
-The sea walk runs along the east property line.
+The subject properties are located on Gower Point Road, neighbouring the parking lots for both the Gibsons Public Market and the Gibsons Marina, and located opposite the Bay Gibsons restaurant (former Barefoot Gecko).
+The sea walk runs along the east property line on the waterfront.

 The property currently contains two single-family dwellings at 421 and 427 Gower Point Road, the other lots are vacant.
-When consolidated the parcel will be roughly 7036m2.
+When consolidated the parcel will be roughly 7036 m.